 Mongolia’s New Year is called Tsagaan Sar (Sy-gon Sar) which means White Moon Festival.
 It falls on the first new moon after the winter solstice, which is usually in February.
 It is one of the most important holidays in Mongolia.
 The holiday began in 1206 as a day to honor peace, kindness, and respect among Mongols.

 In China, Lunar New Year is called Chinese New Year or Chunjie (Chun-jee-eh).
 The festival is around 3,500 years old.
 People celebrate the Lunar New Year with parades, fireworks, and feasts with their families.
 The Lantern Festival is 15 days later on the first full moon.
 Cities are decorated in red, the color of good luck.

 Losar is celebrated in Tibet, which is older than Buddhism.
 It was once a spiritual ceremony that later became a festival for Buddhist farmers when the flowers began to blossom.
 Over time, Losar became a Buddhist holiday that follows the lunar calendar.
 Losar lasts for three days.

-Our Lunar New Year Lesson goes in-depth into the Lunar New Year traditions in China, Mongolia, South Korea, Tibet, and Vietnam.
-Purchase here or on Teachers Pay Teachers.
-The lesson plan is all-inclusive with informational texts, fun activities, and an engaging red envelope craft.
+Our Lunar New Year resource includes a Red Envelope Lunar New Year craft.
+The resource includes 6 articles about Lunar New Year traditions in China, Mongolia, South Korea, Tibet, and Vietnam.
+The lesson plan is all-inclusive with informational texts, fun activities, and an engaging red envelope craft with a fun way to earn bucks through acts of kindness.
 Celebrate Lunar New Year traditions in cultures across Asia to give your students the cultural literacy they need to thrive in a global world.